sarn1/aspnet-treehouse-defense/README.md

 https://teamtreehouse.com/library/c-objects

-- convention is to name classes with upper case first letter, so you can name the object by their type (class)
+- Convention is to name classes with upper case first letter, so you can name the object by their type (class).
  ```csharp
  Tower tower = new Tower();
  ```
-- object is an instance of a class
+- Object is an instance of a class.
-- fields are private by default
+- Fields are private by default.
-- constructor methods are name after the class its in (Map.cs)
+- Constructor methods are name after the class its in (Map.cs).
-- public instance variables are cap (Map.cs)
+- Public instance variables are cap (Map.cs).
-- readonly ensures that a field doesn't get changed after the object is constructed (Map.cs)
+- `readonly` ensures that a field doesn't get changed after the object is constructed (Map.cs).
-- constructor method can't return anything
+- Constructor method can't return anything.
-- overloading example
+- Overloading example...
 ```csharp
 public int DistanceTo(int x, int y)
 {